Is Document AI expensive?

 1. Cloud Storage Costs

-2. Cloud Functions / Cloud Run
+2. Cloud Functions or Cloud Run

 import logging